What caused the CO2 shortage and how can you protect your supply chain in future?

 Analyst Adam Collins from City analysts Liberum makes an important point, highlighting that the supply of CO2 to the food and beverage industry depends “on the economics of another industry” – European ammonia.
 Carbon dioxide is a by-product in ammonia production and therefore, it is vulnerable to any upset in the ammonia market.

 In order to avoid being at the whim of a wholly unrelated market and vulnerable to unpredictable changes in two supply chains, it is advisable for companies to switch from using carbon dioxide to using a nitrogen gas generator, wherever their processes allow it.

 If you are interested in switching from carbon dioxide to nitrogen, contact us today.

 How is Nitrogen Used in Additive Manufacturing?Posted in all news on June 28 2018

 Additive Manufacturing, also known as 3D printing, is the process of creating products by adding…Read More

 Absorption is the process in which a substance in one state is incorporated into another in a…Read More

 Majority of industries buy nitrogen gas supplies via nitrogen cylinder packs, others meet their needs through liquid nitrogen dewars, micro-bulk tanks or bulk liquid nitrogen delivery.
 There is a better, more sustainable & safer option.
 Reduce the cost of nitrogen gas to your organisation & become self-sufficient.
-Find out how much you can save with a Peak industrial nitrogen generator system.
+Find out how much you can save with a Peak nitrogen generator system.